michaeljoseph/changes/README.md

-  --tox                      Use `tox` instead of the default: `nosetests` --test-command=<cmd>       Command to use to test the newly installed package --version-prefix=<prefix>  Specify a prefix for version number tags --debug                    Debug output.
+  --tox                      Use `tox` instead of the default: `nosetests` --test-command=<cmd>       Command to use to test the newly installed package --version-prefix=<prefix>  Specify a prefix for version number tags --noinput                  To be used in conjuction with one of the increment
+                             options above, this option stops `changes` from confirming the new version number.
+  --debug                    Debug output.

-The commands do the following: changelog     Generates an automatic changelog from your commit messages bump_version  Increments the __version__ attribute of your module's __init__ test          Runs your tests with nosetests install       Attempts to install the sdist tag           Tags your git repo with the new version number upload        Uploads your project with setup.py clean sdist upload
+The commands do the following: changelog     Generates an automatic changelog from your commit messages bump_version  Increments the __version__ attribute of your module's __init__ run_tests     Runs your tests with nosetests install       Attempts to install the sdist tag           Tags your git repo with the new version number upload        Uploads your project with setup.py clean sdist upload